Rinto5335/Airwriting/data/SDLL/README.md

 # SLDD
-You can download SLDD at https://github.com/ardamavi/Sign-Language-Digits-Dataset/
+You can download SLDD at https://github.com/ardamavi/Sign-Language-Digits-Dataset/, remember move the content in Sign-Language-Digits-Dataset-master/Dataset into this path.